Blog · Getting paid

 How do tradies get paid on the day?

 That's the whole game.
-The tradies who never wait 30 days are the ones who've stopped invoicing on terms and started taking payment on completion.
-Below is how to make that your default without turning into the pushy one.
+Tradies who never wait a month have stopped invoicing on terms and started taking payment on completion.
+Here's how to make that your default without turning into the pushy one.

 Why 30-day terms quietly punish tradies

-And the longer you wait, the worse it gets.
-Xero notes that invoices become significantly less likely to be paid after 90 days.
-Every day the money sits in someone else's account is a day you're financing their renovation with your cash.
+The longer you wait, the worse the odds.
+Xero notes invoices become far less likely to be paid once they pass 90 days.
+Every day the money sits in someone else's account, you're financing their renovation with your cash.

 The shift: from "invoice on terms" to "payment on completion"

 Getting paid on the day isn't a debt-collection trick.
-It's a decision you make before the job — you simply change when payment is due from "30 days after" to "on completion."
-The trades that do this well share a few habits:
+It's a call you make before the job.
+You change when payment is due from "30 days after" to "on completion."

-• They set the expectation upfront.
-Payment on completion is written into the quote and mentioned at booking, so nobody's surprised when you ask for the card at the end.
+• Set the expectation upfront.
+Payment on completion goes on the quote and gets said at booking, so nobody blinks when you ask for the card at the end.

-• They take a deposit.
+• Take a deposit.
 A deposit at booking commits the customer and covers your materials, so the final on-site payment is smaller and easier to hand over.

-• They make paying effortless.
-Tap-to-pay on a phone, or a text-message link the customer clicks while you're still there — that's the difference between "paid now" and "paid maybe."
+• Make paying a one-tap job.
+Tap-to-pay on your phone, or a text link the customer clicks while you're still there — text-to-pay gets you paid before you leave the driveway.
+That's the gap between "paid now" and "paid maybe."

-• They never leave without asking.
-The moment the job's signed off is the moment the customer is happiest and most willing to pay.
-Walk off site and that window closes.
+• Never leave without asking.
+The moment a job's signed off is the moment the customer's happiest to pay.
+Walk off site and that window shuts.

-The evidence backs the effort.
-Xero found that small businesses using a 'pay now' button on their invoices are paid up to twice as fast.
+The payoff is measurable.
+Xero found small businesses using a 'pay now' button on their invoices are paid up to twice as fast.
 When paying is one tap instead of a bank-transfer chore for later, the money actually moves.

 What on-site payment looks like in practice

-Picture a plumber finishing a hot-water swap.
-Before, they'd email an invoice that night, then send three reminders over the next fortnight, then phone the customer, then wait.
-Now: they mark the job complete in an app, the invoice generates itself, and they either tap the customer's card on the phone or text a payment link the customer taps on the spot.
+Picture Dave, a plumber wrapping up a hot-water swap.
+The old way: email the invoice that night, send three reminders over the next fortnight, phone the customer, then wait.
+The new way: he marks the job complete in an app, the invoice builds itself, and he taps the customer's card or texts a link they pay on the spot.
 Money's in — same day, same driveway.

 • No chasing.
-You skip the awkward reminder emails and the phone calls that eat your evenings.
+You skip the reminder emails and the phone calls that eat your evenings.

-• Predictable cash flow.
-You know what's landed because it landed today, not "sometime in the next month or two."
+• Cash flow you can predict.
+You know what's landed, because it landed today, not "sometime in the next month or two."

 • Fewer disputes.
 People query invoices they've forgotten the context for.
 They rarely query a job they just watched you finish.

-• No bad debt clock.
-You never reach the 90-day danger zone if you're paid at handover.
+• No bad-debt clock.
+You never hit the 90-day danger zone when you're paid at handover.

 "Won't asking on-site feel awkward?"

-For bigger jobs where the customer genuinely can't pay it all at once, a deposit at booking plus the balance on completion still beats net-30 by a mile — you're carrying far less of the risk, and you're not the bank.
+Got a bigger job where the customer genuinely can't pay it all at once?
+A deposit at booking plus the balance on completion still beats net-30 by a mile.
+If you're not sure whether to ask for one, here's a straight answer on whether to take deposits.
+You carry far less of the risk, and you're not acting as their bank.

 The real cost you're comparing against